 Mix together flour, salt, powdered milk, sugar, and nutmeg in a bowl and set aside.
-Measure 3/4 of a cup of milk into a small sauce pan and heat to 95 – 110 F (warm, but not hot).
+Measure 3/4 of a cup of milk into a small saucepan and heat to 95 – 110 F (warm, but not hot).
 Melt butter in milk and add yeast.
-Stir in yeast to dissolve and allow to rest for 10 minutes. *Crack the egg into measuring cup and add milk to 1/2 cup line.
+Stir in yeast to dissolve and allow to rest for 10 minutes. *Crack the egg into a measuring cup and add milk to the 1/2 cup line.
 Add to warm milk mixture and mix well.
-Pour into mixing bowl and stir in about half of the flour mix.
+Pour into a mixing bowl and stir in about half of the flour mix.
 Add the rest of the flour mix a little at a time while you combine thoroughly.
-Knead dough on floured surface until dough is no longer sticky.
+Knead dough on a floured surface until dough is no longer sticky.
 Cover and allow to rise until doubled (in a warm spot).
-Punch dough down and allow to rest for 10 minutes.
-Knead dough on lightly floured surface until it is elastic.
+Punch the dough down and allow it to rest for 10 minutes.
+Knead dough on a lightly floured surface until it is elastic.

 For both bread maker and hand made, finish your rolls with these instructions:

-On a lightly floured surface, roll dough out into a rectangle, about 1 – 2″ thick.
-Make the filling by melting the 4 tablespoons of butter and mixing with the chopped nuts, dried cranberries, sugar and nutmeg.
-Spread filling over rectangle, leaving a strip along one of the long ends of the rectangle without any filling.
-Roll long end of dough rectangle up, with filling free end on the outside of the roll.
-Use a little warm water dabbed along filling free end to stick the roll together.
-Cut the dough ‘log’ cross ways into 2″ ‘pinwheel’ sections.
+On a lightly floured surface, roll the dough out into a rectangle, about 1 – 2″ thick.
+Make the filling by melting the 4 tablespoons of butter and mixing it with the chopped nuts, dried cranberries, sugar, and nutmeg.
+Spread filling over the rectangle, leaving a strip along one of the long ends of the rectangle without any filling.
+Roll the long end of the dough rectangle up, with the filling free end on the outside of the roll.
+Use a little warm water dabbed along the filling-free end to stick the roll together.
+Cut the dough ‘log’ crossways into 2″ ‘pinwheel’ sections.
 Place each section on a greased cookie sheet, so that there is about 3″ between them.

 Powdered Sugar Icing